Andy Krainak Takes You Into the Mind of a Marketer

-What an honor it is to have Andy Krainak as our latest guest on Dumb Questions for Brilliant Marketers.
-As noted in the title, Andy is the brand director for the one and only Gary Vaynerchuck, one of the world’s most well-known authors, speakers, and entrepreneurs.
 In this quick interview, we hit on topics that include brand storytelling, marketing KPIs, team building, world domination planning with Gary, and much more.
-Enjoy!

-nDash: On the surface, it seems like creating a personal brand would be completely different than creating a brand for a company.
+nDash: On the surface, it seems like creating a personal brand would be completely different from creating a brand for a company.
 As someone who’s successfully done both, we’re interested in getting your thoughts on this.
-What are the biggest differences and similarities in theory and in practice?
+What are the biggest differences and similarities in theory and practice?

-In my opinion, creating the story should be ideally easier for a personal brand, but in practice, they are the same thing.
+I think creating the story should be easier for a personal brand, but in practice, they’re the same thing.
 You’re essentially creating stories around whatever you have that you’d like to share with the world.

 For businesses, this can be a bit harder.
-Sometimes, if they find their industry “boring,” then people can be crippled in coming up with great stories.
-But on the flip side, there are also people that think they can be a personal brand, it truly depends on whether the world validates this personal brand and finds them interested, funny, or bringing value.
+Sometimes, if they find their industry “boring,” people can be crippled in coming up with great stories.
+However, on the flip side, some people think they can be a personal brand.
+It truly depends on whether the world validates this personal brand and finds them interesting, funny, or bringing value.

-nDash: As marketing teams grow, it becomes exceedingly difficult for many companies to maintain a consistent brand story.
-In other words, the people can change, but the story should not.
-How have you – and your team – been able to maintain such consistency despite a team that is constantly changing and evolving?
+As marketing teams grow, it becomes exceedingly difficult for many companies to maintain a consistent brand story.
+In other words, people can change, but the story shouldn’t.
+How have you (and your team) been able to maintain such consistency despite the team constantly changing and evolving?

-Andy Krainak: For Gary, I find maintaining the story quite easy because the story doesn’t change rather the moments within the story do – for example, when a new product comes out, we want to receive Gary’s take on it or how does Gary think about hustle today versus yesterday.
-The hardest thing is coming up with something new every day, it takes a certain type of creativity.
+Andy: For Gary, I find maintaining the story quite easy because the story doesn’t change.
+Rather, the moments within the story do.
+For example, for a new product release, we want to receive Gary’s take on it or how Gary thinks about hustle today versus yesterday.
+The hardest thing is coming up with something new every day; it takes a certain type of creativity.

 Gary is always changing what is most important in terms of attention and bringing the most equity back to his brand.
 And that comes back to me, where I then need to align the team and say something along the lines of “Hey, we did a great job yesterday, but we’re going to need to change focus today and devote more time to project X because that’s going to be the most ROI positive.”

-nDash: It’s not every day that we interview someone who manages a brand for one of the most popular marketing figures on the planet, so we have to ask, what’s a typical day like?
+It’s not every day we interview someone who manages a brand for one of the most popular marketing figures on the planet, so we have to ask, what’s a typical day like?

 Andy: It changes every day.
 Gary now has a 17-person team that works on his content specifically.
-But we also get pulled into a lot of projects that fall under his umbrella – for either Vayner Media clients, an investment Gary is involved in, or an outside party that Gary wants to help out.
+But we also get pulled into many projects under his umbrella – for either Vayner Media clients, an investment Gary is involved in, or an outside party Gary wants to help out.

 We have a team of 17 amazingly talented people – videographers, designers, and strategists.
-Over the last 6 or 8 months, I’ve been dividing my time between Gary and also bringing value to these projects.
+Over the last six or eight months, I’ve divided my time between Gary and bringing value to these projects.

 Andy: The skill sets fall into three different categories – administrative (scheduling, outreach, fan mail), content, and distribution.
-You’re either a creative making content (audio engineer, writer, videographer, designer, photographer), or you focus on distribution (paid media analyst, growth hacker, strategist).
+You either create content (audio engineer, writer, videographer, designer, photographer), or your focus is on distribution (paid media analyst, growth hacker, strategist).

 Andy: It’s definitely difficult.
 But everyone on the team is some form of a ninja.
 And we all work extremely well together.
 For instance, suppose you want to have a really strong Facebook ad.
-Then the person who is responsible for running the media also needs to understand what type of input the creative side is going to have and then need to be in perfect unison understanding that, “Hey, let’s make sure we have x, y, and z because that will help the ad performance.”
+Then the person responsible for running the media also needs to understand what type of input the creative side will have.
+Then, they need to be in perfect unison, understanding, “Hey, let’s make sure we have x, y, and z because that’ll help the ad performance.”

-nDash: What are you and Gary looking at in this picture (LinkedIn profile)?
-Top secret plans to rule the world or Chinese food menu?
+What are you and Gary looking at in this picture (LinkedIn profile)?
+Top secret plans to rule the world or a Chinese food menu?

 Andy: World domination, definitely.

-nDash: That definitely aligns with world domination.
-Also, we saw that you coached basketball in Beijing for a brief time.
+That definitely aligns with world domination.
+Also, we saw you coached basketball in Beijing for a brief time.
 So, another “dumb” question, bigger Chinese basketball celebrity: Yao Ming or Stephon Marbury?

 Andy: Stephon Marbury, he’s a beast out there.